JakeOrona/RandEmailAlias/README.md

 # v2.4.4-beta New Features:
 Alias History: Generated emails are saved with a timestamp.
 Click 'View Alias History' to view alias history.
-Aliases are saved in the following format: "Email | Timestamp: YY-MM-DD-HH.MM.SS"
+Aliases are saved in the following format: "Email | Timestamp: YY-MM-DD-HH.MM.SS" If email was generated via 'feeling lucky' button alias history will have "(FL)" flag

 # v2.4.3 Misc Updates:
 Button click confirmation updated.
 Buttons now flash blue when clicked and valid output is generated.